Fancy Colored Diamonds

 Colored diamonds relate to white diamonds as a Ferrari might relate to a BMW… magnificent, exotic and different.

 Natural colored diamonds exist in a rainbow of colors and intensities.
-Less than one percent of the thousands of diamonds graded by the GIA annually qualify as ‘natural fancy colors.’
+Less than one percent of the thousands of diamonds graded by the GIA annually qualify as ‘natural fancy colors” or fancy colored diamonds.

 With colored diamonds the criteria to establish value must be re-aligned.
 Unlike white diamonds, which are valued for their absence of color, fancy colored diamonds are desired precisely because they have color.